Multi-label Classification using Labels as Hidden Nodes

 \section{Summary and Conclusions}

-Many methods for multi-label classification model dependence explicitly among the label outputs.
+Many methods for multi-label classification measure label dependence in a dataset and then use this information to build structured models with cases of significant dependence manifested explicitly as direct connections among the label outputs.
 These methods have performed well in the literature in empirical evaluations, but understanding of their mechanism has lagged behind these results.
-We contributed to the analysis in this area and looked into this mechanism in greater depth.
-We explained how modeling dependence among outputs actually only helps when an inadequate base learner is chosen; labels function as advanced feature-transformations, to help the prediction of other labels.

-By modeling dependence at inner layers of a network, methods for multi-label classification can model independence at the outer layer, and as we showed with even a simple linear base learner, can still obtain competitive results in this manner.
-Furthermore, creating conditional independence of the label space has important practical benefits such as parallel deployments and flexibility with respect to data streams.
+We have contributed to the analysis in this area and looked into this mechanism in greater depth.
+A common view is that models should be built on a structure that approximates an underlying ground-truth structure in the data.
+Although in a strict probabilistic sense this may be the case, in practice many shortcuts are taken to deal with scalability concerns, and we explained how in many cases modeling dependence among outputs is simply compensating for an inadequate base classifier or inference scheme, and labels are being leveraged as advanced feature-transformations.
+We exploited this mechanism in an inner layer, creating efficient methods that perform well even with unconnected labels at the outer layer, and even with a simple linear base learner, one can still obtain competitive results in this manner.

-As a consequence of our exploration of this area, we produced a series of novel methods based on the idea of synthetic labels as hidden nodes.
-Namely, we exploit the fact that in multi-label data, when learning one label, the other labels can be appreciated as nonlinear feature-space projections.
-This is unlike traditional single-label classification where a single target is predicted for each instance.
+We proposed several methods based on the idea of inner `synthetic labels', with different combinations of the labels, both in a cascade form from the features and label subset-composition from the label space.
+This is not possible in traditional single-label classification where a single target is predicted for each instance.